Application Porting

 The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-Part of this process is to use glibc (GNU C Standard Library) which don't support Redox system calls, to make the compiler use relibc (Redox C Library) the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.
+Part of this process is to use glibc (GNU C Standard Library) which don't support Redox system calls, to make the compiler use relibc (Redox C Standard Library) Cookbook need to tell the build system of the program or library to use it, it's done with environment variables and target/platform flags for the Redox target.

-The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't standardized or adapted for cross-compilation.
+Cookbook have build system templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems or programs aren't standardized or adapted for cross-compilation.

-(Some build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to figure this out)
+(Build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to read their documentation, program/library specific configuration or hack them)

 Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with relibc to any supported CPU architecture, you can check our cross-compilers on GitLab (GCC, LLVM, Rust) and build server.
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with relibc to any supported CPU architecture, you can check our cross-compilers on GitLab (GCC, LLVM, Rust and their pre-compiled binaries).

 Cross Compilation